zhf883680/note/README.md

 > A Vue.js try about note

-> This is a note demo what uses vue and vuex
+> This is a note demo which uses vue and vuex

 ## how to run it